gabriela-framework/gabriela/docs/README.md

 be decoupled from HTTP.
 The idea is for your modules and plugins to not know whether they are executed in a HTTP request.
 That road is still being paved but I hope I came close.

+Gabriela uses [restify](http://restify.com/docs/home/) so the request and response objects from restify are the same in Gabriela.

 So lets explore how to use Gabriela as a server.

 ### 1.7.1 Declaring an HTTP module